 Our lab does not currently have any open postdoc positions, although this could change over the next year.
 For exceptional candidates whose skills and interests are aligned with our lab's major project areas, I would consider working together on a postdoc fellowship application that could support your position in our lab regardless.
 Please contact me via email if you would like to discuss this possibility.

-Here is a flyer highlighting our top-ranked Anthropology graduate program at Penn State; I can also admit students through our excellent Biology program, and through Penn State's interdisciplinary Ecology and Bioinformatics & Genomics programs.
+Here is a (now slightly outdated) flyer highlighting our top-ranked Anthropology graduate program at Penn State; I can also admit students through our excellent Biology program, and through Penn State's interdisciplinary Ecology and Bioinformatics & Genomics programs.
 Students studying parasite-human co-evolutionary history could also be members of Penn State's vibrant, interdisciplinary Center for Infectious Disease Dynamics.
 Please contact me via email to discuss further.

 We enjoy having undergraduate student participants in our research laboratory.
 Our lab is interdisciplinary, so any PSU major is welcome.
 Most accepted undergraduates have been interested in ultimately leading their own research project after a training period; doing so requires a major commitment and independent drive (note that for most projects you would need to develop computer science and bioinformatics skills), but can result in an exceptional experience.
 Several of these projects have resulted in first-author publications for our undergraduate researchers - for example Thompson et al., Vukelic et al., and Evanitsky et al. - and undergraduate students have co-authored many of our other papers.
 We also sometimes have specific opportunities for students to work directly with a graduate student or postdoc on an experimental portion of their project (see here for the description of one recent opportunity).
 See our People page for descriptions of the research projects of current and previous undergraduate lab members.
 If you are interested in joining our lab as an undergraduate researcher, please carefully complete this online form describing your background and interest.